This is one of those chicken topics where everyone has an opinion, and their opinion is always right! Chicken coop heaters.

 This is an infra-red heater that can be hung overhead or fitted on side mounts.

-It is a little bit more expensive than others mentioned here, but is well worth the money if you are going to use it frequently as a brooding lamp.
+It is a little bit more expensive than others mentioned here but is well worth the money if you use it frequently as a brooding lamp.

 Oil Filed Radiator Chicken Coop Heater